![]() |

 Brotherhood Railway Carmen of America Lodge 67 in Fort Wayne, Indiana

-in 1891 or 1892.
-The lodge became inactive after the devastating 1922 shopmen's
+in December 1892.
+The lodge became inactive during the period of company

 Wayne Lodge 760 under the leadership of Henry R. Martin.
 The lodge number and name were changed

-again in 1986 as a result of the formation of TCU under the terms of the
+again in 1986 as a result of the formation of TCU under the terms of the BRC-BRAC merger.

 Indiana, Ohio and Kentucky.
 Regular meetings are held monthly, excluding